-Continue the layout of rows of graves in northwest-southeast rows aligning with the existing rows.
+New burials in the cemetery should continue the layout of rows of graves in northwest-southeast rows aligning with the existing rows.

-Develop a plan for use of the southern sector of the former St John's Church of England section of the cemetery as a minimum maintenance cemetery.
+Develop a plan for use of the southwest sector of the former St John's Church of England section of the cemetery as a minimum maintenance cemetery.